-The beach never seems to be crowded and is given over to sun loungers for approximately only one third of its length.
-These peter out towards a beach based watersports business (all wind powered).
-The north west facing aspect means there’s invariably a cooling breeze from the land or sea.
+The north-west facing aspect means there is invariably a cooling breeze from the land or sea.
 One gets the feeling of getting a healthy tan rather than being browned in a tightly packed rotisserie.

 No pushy sales people